-At 7:30 p.m.
-Sunday, Jan.
-28, sibling pianists Katia and Marielle Labèque — praised by The New York Times as “the best piano duet in front of an audience today” — will present Stravinsky’s hurricane, as well as four-hand works by composer Philip Glass and by The National guitarist Bryce Dessner, as part of the Great Artists Series at Washington University in St. Louis.
+At 7 p.m.
+Sunday, May 5, sibling pianists Katia and Marielle Labèque — praised by The New York Times as “the best piano duet in front of an audience today” — will present Stravinsky’s hurricane, as well as four-hand works by Debussy and Philip Glass, as part of the Great Artists Series at Washington University in St. Louis.

 Energy and synchronicity

 Born in Bayonne, France, the Labèques rose to international fame with their two-piano rendition of Gershwin’s “Rhapsody in Blue,” one of the first gold records in classical music.
 In the years since, their extensive repertoire — which ranges from contemporary classical to jazz, minimal music and Baroque music performed on period instruments — has been showcased on dozens of recordings for Deutsche Grammophon and their own KML label.

 The May 5 program will open with Debussy’s “Épigraphes antiques,” followed by Stravinsky’s “The Rite of Spring.”
 Next, Marielle will perform Glass’s Etudes Nos.
 17 et 18, followed by Katia performing Etudes Nos.
 19 et 20.
 The program will conclude with Glass’ torrential “Four Movements for Two Pianos,” which the sisters featured on their disc “Minimalist Dream House” (2016).